Most people think we should have some concern for future generations, but this obvious sounding idea leads to a surprising conclusion.

 Civilization could also eventually reach other planets — there are 100 billion planets in the Milky Way alone.2 So, even if there’s only a small chance of this happening, there could also be dramatically more people per generation than there are today.
 By reaching other planets, civilization could also last even longer than if we stay on the Earth.

 If you think it’s good for people to live happier and more flourishing lives, there’s a possibility that technology and social progress will let people have much better and longer lives in the future (including those in the present generation).
 So, putting these first three points together, there could be many more generations, with far more people, living much better lives.
+The three dimensions multiply together to give the potential scale of the future.

 If what you value is artistic and intellectual achievement, a far wealthier and bigger civilization could have far greater achievements than our own.